 Similarly, in development work for impoverished communities, if the community seeking aid actually helps to diagnose and solve its own needs rather than being spoon-fed an outsider’s “solution”, the resulting projects become more wisely planned and more appreciated.

-To this end, in the year 2005, Youth Creating Change’s director, John, assigned YCC children to go back to their original communities and research the condition and needs of these villages.
+To this end, in the year 2005, Youth Creating Change of Ghana’s director, John, assigned YCC children to go back to their original communities and research the condition and needs of these villages.
 When they reported back, YCC would decide upon a development project to tackle as a team.

-“In the Dalive community school,” the boy explained, “there are only two teachers for all the kids in the village, and so all the ages must be grouped together to share.
+“In the Dalive, Ghana community school,” the boy explained, “there are only two teachers for all the kids in the village, and so all the ages must be grouped together to share.
 Moreover, there is no building for the kindergarten, and so all the little children are trying to learn while outside under a small patch of trees.”
-(The photo to the right is of those actual trees.)
+(The photo here is of those actual trees.)

 The YCC boy continued his report.
 “When it is rainy season, the kindergarten teacher cannot hold class, or everyone will get soaked.
 There are no books.
 Kids are not coming to school because they feel like there is nothing there for them.
 The few teachers and staff are losing hope.”